venelinpetrov/reaper-control-surface-driver/README.md

 step process.
 One - paste the driver.
 Two - run web app in browser

 2. Since this is a web app you have no way to guarantee that it runs or it doesn't run multiple times in multiple tabs/browsers.
-This can bring confusion if you are not careful
+This can bring confusion if you are not careful.

 Overall the benefits are greater than the drawbacks, but this is the further we can get until REAPER team doesn't invent something else.